 Energy-Efficient Data Centers

-Internap is committed to designing sustainable data centers that maximize energy efficiency, optimize costs and reduce dependence on fossil fuels and natural resources through eco-friendly colocation facilities.
+Internap is committed to data center efficiency by reducing dependence on fossil fuels and natural resources through eco-friendly colocation facilities.

-Rather than heating water using electricity to create humidity through steam, we’re applying a safe chemical mist to control static electricity without water.
+Ultrasonic humidification systems Rather than heating water with electricity to create humidity through steam, we’re applying a safe chemical mist to control static electricity without water.

-Internap’s Santa Clara colocation facility was the first data center in California to use graywater for cooling.
-Since water is recycled from storm drain runoff, there’s no need to tap into the potable water system.
+Recycled graywater Internap’s Santa Clara colocation facility was the first data center in California to use graywater for cooling.

-Instead of flooding data centers in bright light, we’re using resource-friendly timers that dim and/or shut off lighting when people aren’t present.
+Controlled lighting Instead of flooding data centers in bright light, we’re using timers that dim and/or shut off lighting when people aren’t present.